sgchun/nps/README.md

    # Check the results
    ./nps_check.sh testdata/Test1/npsdat/
    ```
-   Here, the first argument for `sge/nps_score.job` is the NPS data directory (`testdata/Test1/npsdat/`), the second argument is the directory containing validation cohort data (`testdata/Test1/`), and the third argument is the DatasetTag for validation genotypes.
-Since the genotype files for validation cohorts are named as chrom*N*.*Test1.val*.dosage.gz, DatasetTag has to be `Test1.val`.
+   Here, the first argument for `sge/nps_score.job` is the NPS data directory (`testdata/Test1/npsdat/`), the second argument is the directory containing validation cohort data (`testdata/Test1/`), and the third argument is the DatasetID for validation genotypes.
+Since the genotype files for validation cohorts are named as chrom*N*.*Test1.val*.dosage.gz, DatasetID has to be `Test1.val`.
 The last argument is the window shift (`0`, `20`, `40` or `60`).

    Finally, `npsR/nps_val.R` will combine polygenic risk scores across all shifted windows and report per-individual scores along with overall accuracy statistics:
    ```